theQRL/theqrl.org/content/events/qrl-hackathon-2022/_index.md

 ---

-QRL Hackathon 2022 will be a great place for developers, artists, writers, or anyone else alike to come together for an intimate multi-day event with direct team interaction and to be part of the future of post-quantum resistant blockchain ecosystems.
+The QRL Hackathon 2022 is a great place for developers, artists, writers, or anyone else alike to come together for an intimate multi-day event with direct team interaction and to be part of the future of post-quantum resistant blockchain ecosystems.

-Whether you're technical or not, there's plenty of projects you can tackle.
-For project ideas see our [project ideas page](/events/qrl-hackathon-2022/ideas).
+Head on over to our [Getting Started](/events/qrl-hackathon-2022/start/) page to join in the fun today.

 ### Key Focuses